five3/MockMan/README.md

-# Mockit
+# mockman
-Mockit is a HTTP Mock Management tool
+mockman is a HTTP Mock Management tool

 # setup
 ```